 Put together the clues: girlfriend, bedroom, locked door, something isn’t safe.

 The only piece of information you lack is the fact that she won’t have sex with him.
 Now it’s obvious.
 Locked out of a bedroom, a room associated with sex, by a girlfriend who is putting off sex, and her reason is it’s not safe, as in, it’s not safe because she fears getting pregnant, or catching a disease, or her parents might find out or whatever.
-It’s obvious, but first the dream must be simplified as a one-sentence question the dreamer can ask himself:
+The meaning is obvious, but first the dream must be simplified as a one-sentence question the dreamer asks himself:

 What am I being denied by my girlfriend?